 Cowboy Sliders

-Delicious and fun sliders featuring juicy beef, crispy bacon, and tangy barbecue sauce, perfect for gatherings or cozy nights in.
+Cowboy Sliders are fun and delicious mini sandwiches packed with juicy beef, crispy bacon, and melty cheese, perfect for gatherings or cozy nights in.

 Ingredients